common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/gl.md

 <!-- {{FUNDING_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- If you received any funding, you can include the acknowledgement here -->
+This dataset was fully funded by the Instituto da Lingua Galega.

 ## Licence
 This dataset is released under the [Creative Commons Zero (CC-0)](https://creativecommons.org/public-domain/cc0/) licence.
 By downloading this data